Introduction

 method returns back the reversed version of subs

-and this is logged in the console.
+and this is logged to the console.
 The second log statement outputs the same array as before.
 This confirms that the original array subs

 was mutated by subs.reverse()